Put Away the Flip-Flops—Fall 2025's Shoe Trends Are Officially Here

 Saint Laurent, Fendi, Ferragamo, Calvin Klein, Lanvin, and Chanel.

 Romance is in the air for fall 2025, with the rise of ladylike sets, Victorian-era flounce and frills, and plenty of satin shoes.
-Ferragamo incorporated the shiny textile into its iconic wedge sandal, while Chanel added its signature cap-toe detail.
+Ferragamo incorporated this shiny fabric into its iconic wedge sandal, while Chanel added its signature cap-toe detail.
 Plus, delicate satin isn't a fabric you'd want to get wet, making it tricky to wear in summer (sweat), spring (rain), and winter (snow).
 However, it works beautifully during fall's crisp, dry weather.

 Get the Point?